arnepie/ChessEngine/README.md

 - Moving pieces
 - Color to move
 - Undo move
+- Check detection
+- Legal move detection (all pieces but pawns)

 # To do
-- Legal moves detection (partially finished)
+- Legal moves detection for pawns
-- Check + checkmate detection
+- Checkmate detection
 - Castling
 - Promotion
 - En pasant